PantalaLabs/BionicGlove/README.md

 REMEMBER: NEVER, NEVER connect your ESP32 to the external power source (VIN) together with the USB cable!
 This will damage your microcontroller.
-There is an specific USB cable without +5v wire to do the task.
+There is an specific USB cable to do this task.

 #### Dongle Receiver
 1. connect the Dongle to an USB port;